digitalLumberjack/ES-scraper/README.md

   -f          force re-scraping (ignores and overwrites the current gamelist) -p          partial scraping (per console)
-  -l          i'm feeling lucky (use first result if the score is greater than 1)
+  -l          i'm feeling lucky (use first result if the score is greater than 1) -name       the "name" from es_settings.cfg - this sets the path for the gamelsit
+              - must be used with platform option
+              (ex: mame)
+  -platform   Platform Name from http://www.emulationstation.org/gettingstarted.html
+              - must be used with name option
+              (ex: arcade)
+  -rompath    optional path to ROMs - if not supplied, rompath is build from name option
+              - used with name and platform arguments (ex: ~/RetroPie/roms/mame)
+  -ext        option extension list for ROMs - if not supplied, all files are matched
+              - used with name and platform arguments (ex: ".zip .ZIP")
 ```

 Quick script written in Python that uses various online sources to scrape artwork and game info and saves it as XML files to be read by EmulationStation.